 Not only does fear and anxiety cause your pet to feel distressed, but it can also hinder our ability to deliver adequate medical care.
 When an animal is nervous, it can trigger a number of other physical and physiological symptoms.
 These reactions can mask the signs of true illness and make it difficult to identify and address health concerns properly.
 That’s why creating an atmosphere that is calm and balanced is in everyone’s best interest.

-What makes a practice fear-free?
+What makes a doctor and hospital team fear-free?

 There are a lot of things at the veterinarian’s office that can make a pet feel nervous.
 From sights and sounds of other animals to unfamiliar scents and unchartered territory, it can be a downright frightening experience – especially for nervous pets.
 At River City Vet, we’ve taken measures to eliminate (or at least limit) the number of factors that might cause stress to a companion animal.

 First, we minimize the amount of time stressed pets have to spend in the waiting area.
 We want to get you and your best friend into a quiet exam room as soon as possible.
 Before we even begin working with a patient, we always take as much time as necessary to help him or her feel at ease.
 Dogs are allowed to investigate the room and become more comfortable in the transition to seeing the veterinary technician.
 Cats can relax in their carriers and become used to the sounds and smells in the room.

 Next, we take certain measures to ensure that the very atmosphere of our clinic supports a calm, stress-free patient experience.
 For instance, soothing pheromones are used and calming music is played to ease tension and promote comfort and relaxation.
 Our clinic also features a cat-only room for our feline patients to reduce the stress that can often be experienced when dogs are around.